haddocking/powerfit/README.md

 ## Creating an image-pyramid

 The use of multi-scale image pyramids can signicantly increase the speed of fitting.
-PowerFit comes with script to quickly build a pyramid called `image-pyramid`.
+PowerFit comes with a script to quickly build a pyramid called `image-pyramid`.
 The calling signature of the script is

     image-pyramid <map> <resolution> <target-resolutions ...>

+where `<map` is the original cryo-EM data, `<resolution` is the original resolution, and `<target-resolutions>` is a sequence of resolutions for the resulting maps.
 The following example will create an image-pyramid with resolutions of 12, 13 and 20 angstrom

     image-pyramid EMD-1884/1884.map 9.8 12 13 20